 - Video Calls

 - Casual phone call catch-up sessions

 - Text Messaging –exciting updates to random daily thoughts

-- Fun & relaxing hangouts – nail/face masks, lunch date, nature strolls & shopping
+- Fun & relaxing hangouts – nail/face masks, lunch dates, nature strolls & shopping

 - Physically/Virtually being there for you during embryo transfer or hospital delivery

-Your support person is your special person!
-We encourage you to choose one (or a few) that will be your tight knit companion through this remarkable journey.
+They are your special person or team!
+We encourage you to choose one (or a few) that will be your tight-knit companion through this remarkable journey.